Phosphorylated compounds can be difficult to analyze with HPLC.

 • Use a very small amount of EDTA (5-10 microM) in the mobile phase to sequester trace metals, which can cause peak shape problems for anionic compounds such as phosphates

-• Use a Dursan Coated column instead of untreated stainless steel
+• Use our metal free, coated HPLC columns instead of an untreated stainless steel column